suminagashi/orchestra/README.md

 ### Usage :

 - Orchestra provide 2 new annotations :
     - `@Resource` for class
     - `@Field` for properties
-- The data validation is provided by `Symfony\Component\Validator\Constraints` annotation
+- The data validation use `Symfony\Component\Validator\Constraints` annotation

 ### Examples :